PDC-support/hpc-intro-retired/_episodes/01-linux.md

 > - Type ``cat .inputrc``
 > - Type ``bind -f .inputrc``
 > - Start typing any old command you typed on Tegner, then press shift+up.
+> - From the next time you log in, this will be loaded automatically.
 {: .challenge}

 **Take home message:**